nikitakot/nestjs-boilerplate/article/article-devto.md

     output: ./generated/prisma-client/
 ```

 Then run `prisma deploy` to deploy your service.
-It will initialise the schema specified in `datamodel.prisma` and generate prisma client.
+It will initialise the schema specified in `datamodel.prisma` and generate the prisma client.

 ```shell
 $ prisma deploy
 ```

-Go to `http://localhost:4466/_admin` to open prisma admin tool, a little more convenient way to view and edit your data comparing to graphql playground.
+Go to `http://localhost:4466/_admin` to open the prisma admin tool, a slightly more convenient way to view and edit your data compared to the graphql playground.

 ### Prisma Module

-This step is pretty much optional because you can use generated prisma client as it is in other modules/services etc. But making a prisma module will make it easier to configure or change something in the future.
+This step is pretty much optional as you can use the generated prisma client as it is in other modules/services etc. but making a prisma module will make it easier to configure or change something in the future.

-With NestJS CLI lets create prisma module and a service.
-CLI will automatically create files boilerplate and do initial module metadata setup for us.
+Let's use the NestJS CLI to create a prisma module and a service.
+The CLI will automatically create the files boilerplates and do the initial module metadata setup for us.

 ```shell
 $ nest g module prisma